DonnchaC/onionbalance/docs/design.rst

 Multiple management servers for the same onion service may communicate with each other via a hidden service channel.
 This extra channel can be used to signal when any of the management servers becomes unavailable.
-A slave management server may begin publishing service descriptors if it's master management server is no longer available.
+A slave management server may begin publishing service descriptors if its master management server is no longer available.

 Complex mode requires additional software to be run on the service